Festivals & Events

 Featuring over 200 floats and portable shrines known as mikoshi, parades of dancers, musicians, and priests on horses, the Kanda Matsuri is out of this world.

-The festival is centered around Kanda Jinja, also known as Kanda Myojin, close to JR Akihabara and Ochanomizu Stations.
+The festival is centered around Kanda-jinja Shrine , close to Akihabara and Ochanomizu stations.

 The origins of the Kanda Matsuri date back to 1600 when Tokugawa Ieyasu's forces won the Battle of Sekigahara.
 Victory celebrations were continued throughout the prosperous Edo period (1603-1867) and continue on to this day.

-The main shrine of the festival, Kanda Myojin, is associated with prosperity and good fortune.
-Ebisu and Daikokuten, two of the Seven Lucky Gods, are the patron deities of the shrine.
+The main shrine of the festival, Kanda-jinja, is associated with prosperity and good fortune.
+Ebisu and Daikokuten, two of the seven lucky gods, are the patron deities of the shrine.

 The festivities go on for around a week, but the two main days are on the final weekend.
 Saturday is mainly dedicated to parades and Sunday is the portable shrine procession.
 The parade routes go well beyond the area near the shrine, stretching all the way to Otemachi and Marunouchi, in the heart of downtown Tokyo.
 The area around Nihonbashi is also on the parade routes of some of the mikoshi.